cyberzzhhss/BigDataCodeDrop/etl_code/zs1113/etl_code_explained.md

 | 925746  | 14          |
 +---------+-------------+
 ```
-some row does not have longitude value
+Some rows not have longitude value
 ```sql
 SELECT COUNT(longitude) AS count, LENGTH(longitude) AS str_length FROM boston_raw GROUP BY LENGTH(longitude);